bvibber/ogv.js/README.md

 1.8.9 - ????-??-??
 * Bump yuv-canvas to 1.2.11, further perf improvments for frame drawing
+* Workaround gets audio working when ringer is disabled by iOS hardware switch

 1.8.8 - 2022-04-04
 * Bump yuv-canvas to 1.2.10, fixes WebGL scaling bug in Netscape/macOS; adjustment to prior performance tweaks.